duxsco/gpg-smartcard/README.md

 General key info..: [none]
 ```

-To switch over to `nistp521`, gnupg cannot be used.
+To switch over to `nistp521`, GnuPG cannot be used.
 You have to use SmartPGP:

 ```bash
 root@ubuntu-server:/# su - tools -c "/home/tools/SmartPGP/bin/smartpgp-cli switch-p521"